 - Background: Over 2,000 sustainability professionals attend AASHE’s annual conference, making it the largest conference of higher education sustainability professionals and students in North America.
 Through sessions, keynote speakers, hands-on workshops and student summits, participants “network and share new innovations, activities, frameworks, learning outcomes, tools, strategies, research, theory and leadership initiatives that are changing the face of sustainability on their campus and surrounding communities.”
 If you’re interested in campus sustainability, this is the conference to attend.

-- Other related conference to attend: International Sustainability Campus Network, Smart and Sustainable Campuses Conference
+- Other related conference to attend: International Sustainability Campus Network

 - This year’s conference: September 23, 2014, in New York, New York